rogrs/cronus/src/main/webapp/bower_components/swagger-ui/CONTRIBUTING.md

-## Pull Requests
-Please open your pull requests against the [**`develop_2.0`**](https://github.com/swagger-api/swagger-ui/tree/develop_2.0) branch at this time.

-## Issues
 SwaggerUI uses [SwaggerJS](https://github.com/swagger-api/swagger-js) library for many internal operations.
-If you see errors in
-[`swagger-client.js`](lib/swagger-client.js) file, you should probably open the issue in [SwaggerJS](https://github.com/swagger-api/swagger-js) repository.
+If you see errors in swagger-client.js code, you should probably open the issue in [SwaggerJS](https://github.com/swagger-api/swagger-js) repository.

-Please open issues related to Swagger specifications in [Swagger Specs](https://github.com/swagger-api/swagger-spec) repository.
+Please open issues related to OpenAPI Specifications in [OpenAPI Specs](https://github.com/OAI/OpenAPI-Specification) repository.